 Figure 6.14.3-1: Procedure for UE data collection over user plane

-1. The UMTES (UE Model Training Entity Server) sends the UE data collection request including UE ID(s), area of interest and time duration to 5GC functions, e.g. NWDAF-C via the NEF.
+1. The UMTES (UE Model Training Entity Server) sends the UE data collection request including UE ID(s), area of interest and time duration to 5GC functions, e.g. NWDAF via the NEF.
 The request is authorized by the NEF for the untrusted AF.

-2. The NWDAF-C checks the UE consent for data collection for these UE ID(s) and if it is granted, the NWDAF-C stores the UE ID(s), area of interest and time duration and determines the AMF(s) based on the UE ID or the UE ID list.
+2. The NWDAF checks the UE consent for data collection for these UE ID(s) and if it is granted, the NWDAF stores the UE ID(s), area of interest and time duration and determines the AMF(s) based on the UE ID or the UE ID list.